braghimsistemas/suitup2-dev/README.md

 # Suitup 2 Development Environment

-This is the recommended environment to develop Suitup and its components.
+This is the recommended environment to develop [Suitup PHP Framework](https://suitupframework.com) and its components.

 ## Install